Beginning of human personhood: Philosophical and religious perspectives

 According to some medieval Christian theologians, ensoulment occurs when a baby takes its first breath of air.
 They cite, among other passages, Genesis 2:7, which reads: "And the Lord God formed man of the dust of the ground, and breathed into his nostrils the breath of life; and man became a living soul".
 The early Church held various views on the subject, mostly either that ensoulment occurs at conception or one of delayed hominization.
-Tertullian held the view the soul is derived from the parents and generated in parallel with the physical body; this view, which is known as traducianism, was later condemned as heresy and Augustine of Hippo deemed it unsatisfactory because it did not account for original sin.
+Tertullian held the view the soul is derived from the parents and generated in parallel with the physical body; this view, which is known as traducianism, was later rejected by Augustine of Hippo because it did not account for original sin.
 Basing himself on the Septuagint version of Exodus 21:22, Augustine affirmed the Aristotelian view of delayed hominization.
 Thomas Aquinas and Augustine of Hippo held the view fetuses were "animated"—Aristotle's term for ensoulment—near the 40th day after conception; both held abortion is always gravely wrong because it involves the medical termination of a developing person in development.

 In general, the soul was viewed as some kind of animating principle, and the human soul was referred to as the "rational soul".
 Some followers of Jainism promoted the idea sperm cells contain life (jivas) and thus harming them opposes the principle of non-violence (ahimsa).
 Celibacy or abstinence from sex (bramacharya) can be practiced to avoid releasing sperm but this is unrelated to the broader practice of celibacy in Jainism.

 The Roman Catholic Church considers fertilization as the beginning of an individual's existence; its Pontifical Academy for Life said: "The moment that marks the beginning of the existence of a new 'human being' is constituted by the penetration of sperm into the oocyte.
 Fertilization promotes a series of linked events and transforms the egg cell into a 'zygote'."
 The Congregation for the Doctrine of the Faith also has stated: "From the time that the ovum is fertilized, a new life is begun which is neither that of the father nor of the mother; it is rather the life of a new human being with his own growth".
 (Note: The cited document adds: "The Magisterium has not expressly committed itself to an affirmation of a philosophical nature (on the moment of appearance of a spiritual soul) but it constantly reaffirms the moral condemnation of any kind of procured abortion.")